tsiggi/CSD-Auth/1st Semester/ReadMe.md

 ## [INTRODUCTION TO INFORMATICS 📂](https://github.com/tsingi-chris/CSD-Auth/tree/main/1st%20Semester/Introduction%20to%20Informatics)

 In this folder you can find :
-- Lecture Slides (Theory & Python) and
+- Lecture Slides (Theory & Python),
-- the Python Assignments.
+- the Python Assignments and
+- some Python Notes.

 <br />